 Ask the person's name and address him/her by name.
 Culturally appropriate tags, such as adding 'ji' at the end of the name may be used.
 Make the person sit comfortably before beginning to interview him/her.
 It is important to note that the patient may not open up and give you all the relevant history and information at the first visit itself.
 Hence it is necessary to have patience and not be in a haste to reach to a probable diagnosis.
-In some/ doubtful cases, you may also try and get additional relevant information from the ASHA of patient's village or the close family members.
+In some/ doubtful cases, you may also try and get additional relevant information from the CHO (if the case is a referred case) or the close family members.